0xZDH/o365spray/README.md

 ### Enumeration
 * office
-* activesync
+* oauth2
 * onedrive
+* activesync -- *Currently Disabled*
+* autodiscover -- *Currently Disabled*

-  * This module relies on the target user(s) having previously logged into OneDrive.
+> The onedrive module relies on the target user(s) having previously logged into OneDrive.
 If a valid user has not yet used OneDrive, their account will show as 'invalid'.
-* oauth2
-* autodiscover -- *Currently Disabled*

 The enumerator can be imported and used via:
 ```python